alythobani/stay-habby/README.md

 A habit tracker app, originally started by [Arie Milner](https://github.com/amilner42/habby) (Nov—Dec 2017) and currently only further developed by me (Dec 2017—present).

+Much more flexible, user-friendly, and effective than any other habit tracker we've tried... but that's just my opinion ;)

 ---

 ## Features